Jim Bunch: Later life

 After the completion of his playing career, Bunch returned to Alabama where he served as a graduate assistant on Bear Bryant's staff for the 1980 season.
 After he completed his graduate degree, Bunch then worked for Quincy's Family Steakhouses for 25 years until his retirement in 2005.
-Bunch now is an innkeeper at the Winston Place, a bed and breakfast in Valley Head, Alabama along with his wife Leslie.
+Bunch was an innkeeper at the Winston Place, a bed and breakfast in Valley Head, Alabama along with his wife Leslie until July 2022 when the property was sold.